• Skip to main content

 Traditionally you should serve scones with clotted cream and jam (that's jelly if you live in North America!).
 They should be washed down with copious amounts of tea (with milk in of course).
 Tea and scones... the perfect match!

 It is not always that easy to get hold of clotted cream, particularly outside of the UK.
-If you can't get clotted cream, then whipping up some double cream is a pretty good substitute.
+If you can't get clotted cream, use the Thermomix to whip cream for a pretty good substitute.

 If you don't have any cream, you could also use butter... but it doesn't really quite taste decadent enough.